 We have exhibited one type of reduction to planar form as a proof of existence.
-It is interesting to speculate on the possibility, given a general factor graph, of finding a minimal representation-in either binary pairwise planar form or one of the other classes-that encodes the same or similar probabilities and also minimizes some complexity measure such as number or magnitude of parameters.
+It is interesting to speculate on the possibility, given a general factor graph, of finding a minimal representation - either in binary pairwise planar form, or in one of the other classes - which encodes the same or similar probabilities, but additionally minimizes some complexity measure such as number or magnitude of parameters.
 It should be possible to experiment with finding minimal representations using entirely numerical methods, but we have not tried to do so.

+3.6 Spectral reductions

-3.6 Spectral Reductions.
-We showed that it is not possible to reduce general DFGs (with zeroes) to BPFGs using the simple reduction of definition 1.
-Here we show that a continuous polynomial-time reduction for this case is still possible, using a polynomial interpolation technique originally introduced by Valiant (1979b) for his reduction from perfect matchings to imperfect matchings:
+We showed that it is not possible to reduce general DFGs (with zeroes) to BPFGs using the "simple reduction" of Definition 1.
+Here we show that a continuous polynomial-time reduction for this case is still possible, using a polynomial interpolation technique originally introduced by Valiant (1979b) for his reduction from "perfect matchings" to "imperfect matchings".

 Theorem 21.
-DFGs are reducible to BFPGs.
+DFGs are reducible to BFPGs

 The reduction multiplies the complexity of inference by the number of model variables.
-This is unfortunate but not unheard of: algorithms such as linear response (Welling & Teh, 2004) introduce a similar added complexity over BP and MF.
+This is unfortunate, but not unheard of: algorithms such as Linear Response (Welling and Teh, 2004) introduce a similar added complexity over BP and MF.

-This proof does not directly imply a universality for planar BPFGs via the reduction of theorem 20, which applied only to positive BPFG inputs.
-We now give a separate reduction from BPFGs with zeroes to planar BPFGs, along the same lines as the above:
+This proof does not directly imply a universality for planar BPFGs via the reduction of Theorem 20, which applied only to positive BPFG inputs.
+We now give a separate reduction from BPFGs with zeroes to planar BPFGs, along the same lines as the above.